-In accordance with article 112 of the Company's Articles of Association, Mr. Lee Kwok Leung, Mr. Xu Lidi, Mr. Lin Jinhe, Mr. Lau Kwok Hung, Mr. Ng Cheuk Lun and Mr. Deng Shimin will retire by rotation at the forthcoming annual general meeting and being eligible, will offer himself for re-election.
+In accordance with article 112 of the Company's Articles of Association, each of Mr. Xu Lidi, Mr. Lee Kwok Leung, Mr. Lin Jinhe, Mr. Deng Shimin, Mr. Ng Cheuk Lun and Mr. Lau Kwok Hung will retire by rotation at the forthcoming annual general meeting and being eligible, will offer himself for re-election.
 In accordance with article 95 of the Company Articles of Association, Mr. Wang Dongqi will retire by rotation at the forthcoming annual general meeting and being eligible, will offer himself for re-election.